nyaabyte/nr/instance/SPEC.md

 ## Data Operations

-Store: validate and sign, index if public.
+Store: validate schema compliance first, then validate and sign, index if public.
-Retrieve: enforce visibility, return data or NOT_FOUND.
+Retrieve: enforce visibility and schema compliance, return data or NOT_FOUND.
 Delete: owner signature required.
-Search: local match and optional federation.
+Search: local match and optional federation (only for supported schemas).
-Sync: send/receive list of (data_id, ts, hash).
+Sync: send/receive list of (data_id, ts, hash) filtered by schema support.
 User data: per (user_id, key) with visibility.
+Schema compliance: Before processing any data operation, check if the `schema_provider` is in the node's supported list.
+If not supported, forward the request through federation without processing the content.
+This ensures network connectivity while maintaining type safety.

 ## Security Notes